ToolVS

 Is Acronis better than Backblaze?

 For full system imaging and disaster recovery, yes.
 Acronis can restore your entire computer including OS and apps.
 Backblaze only backs up files.
-But Backblaze is cheaper, simpler, and offers unlimited cloud storage.
+But Backblaze is cheaper, simpler, and offers unlimited cloud storage — making it better for most users who just need file backup.

 Does Acronis offer unlimited storage?